MicrosoftDocs/winrt-api/windows.security.isolation/isolatedwindowsenvironmentuserinfo_trywaitforsigninwithprogressasync_50246521.md

 ## -description

-An asynchronous function which allows callers to wait for the environment sign-in process to complete before continuing.
+**Deprecated.** An asynchronous function which allows callers to wait for the environment sign-in process to complete before continuing.
 This function provides progress updates as it waits for sign-in; [TryWaitForSignInAsync](isolatedwindowsenvironmentuserinfo_trywaitforsigninasync_2135355077.md) does not.

 ## -returns